-This is a relatively intensive study of human anatomy and physiology, making this course useful for many students interested in a career related to allied health care, sports medicine for general medicine.
+This is a relatively intensive study of human anatomy and physiology, making this course useful for many students interested in a career related to allied health care, sports medicine or general medicine.
 Students will learn anatomy, primarily through intensive dissection.
 Physiology, the study of anatomical function, will be learned through lab activities and text.
-Students interested in this course should be aware active participation in dissection is mandatory.
-This course may be taught in conjunction with 3247 Anatomy and Physiology.
-If this happens, a student seeking to earn honors credit will be expected to fulfill additional course requirements.
+Students interested in this course should be aware that active participation in dissection is mandatory.
+The honors section will cover a greater depth and breadth of topics that are covered in CP and requires greater student effort outside of the classroom.